 ALTSHULER: This means that thousands of Russian children or babies, who earlier were adopted abroad, stayed in Russian orphanages.

 WEXLER: With all their bad consequences, he says, for children's emotional health.
 Martha Wexler, NPR News, Moscow.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.